 - 3. To do well in Mathematics, students are trained to present their Math solutions in a clear and systematic way.
 In general, students are expected to show the following in their Math presentation:

-- Annotate mathematical key information
+- Annotation of key information

+- Model drawing (when relevant)

 - Math equation

 - Math working / calculation

-- Final word Statement
+- Word statement